 In this free nine-week lesson plan, pupils will learn about the Windrush Generation in relation to the British Empire, activism, diversity in science and the untold stories of Black British History.

-In the syllabus, students will also learn about two permanent art sculptures honouring Hackney’s Windrush generation designed by artists Thomas J Price and Veronica Ryan – to be unveiled in 2021.
+During this program, the pupils will also learn about two permanent art sculptures honouring Hackney’s Windrush generation designed by artists Thomas J Price and Veronica Ryan to be unveiled in 2021.

 The Hackney Diverse Curriculum is now at the disposal of all Hackney schools and available for use to any other schools outside the borough.